goalie-jay/cathode/README.md

 ## Features

-*   **Dynamic typing**: No need to declare variable types beforehand
+*   **Dynamic typing**: Variables can hold any type of data at any time
-*	**Variable clarity**: While types are dynamic, variables must be dimensioned to be used, eliminating ambiguity over whether a variable is being created or simply assigned
+*	**Variable clarity**: While types are dynamic and struct fields can be assigned at will, freestanding variables must be dimensioned to be used, eliminating ambiguity over whether a variable is being created or simply assigned
 *   **Everything is a function**: Operators are rarely used, and functions are favored
 *   **Unique syntax**: Blend elements from various influences for a fun and readable coding experience
 *	**Imports on a functional basis**: Namespaces cannot be accessed by dot notation, and imports are done in each function at runtime.
 It is impossible to pollute the global namespace